 - alcohol or drug misuse

 The exact cause of mental disorders is still unclear.
-Researchers believe that genetics as well as environmental and social factors, such as stress or trauma, play a role.
+According to the Mayo Clinic, researchers believe that genetics as well as environmental and social factors, such as stress or trauma, play a role.

 The most common evidence used to support the chemical imbalance theory is the effectiveness of antidepressant medications.
 These medications work by increasing the amounts of serotonin and other neurotransmitters in the brain.

-Many people with depression don’t get better after being treated with these types of antidepressants.
+Many people with depression don’t get better after being treated with these types of medications.
 One study estimates that current antidepressants on the market only work in about

 Diagnosing mental disorders